simonklitjohnson/PyTNote/readme.md

 -d [note no.]      - deletes note with corresponding id -e [note no.]      - edits note with corresponding id -h                 - lists this help menu
--s                 - shares note with corresponding no. to hastebin (and copies URL to clipboard)
+-s [note no.]      - shares note with corresponding no. to hastebin (and copies URL to clipboard)
 ```
 #### Dependencies
 PyTNote requires the following modules to work: